BLEND360/Blend360OptimizationCoE.github.io/_posts/2021-11-18-dynamic_moving_policy_with_error.md

 $$V(s) = \min_{x_t} \mathbb{E}_x \Big[h(S_t, X_t, S_{t+1}) + \gamma^{t+1} V(S_{t+1})\, \Big|\, S_t = s\Big]$$

-where $\pi(s) = (X_t)_{t=0}^\infty$.
+where $$\pi(s) = (X_t)_{t=0}^\infty$$.

-## 3- Model Implementation <a name="implementation"></a>
+## 2- Model Implementation <a name="implementation"></a>

-The following code is an attempt at impelemnting [the dynamic programming model](#dp-model).
+The following code is an attempt at implementing [the dynamic programming model](#model).

-### 3.1- Input data <a name="input"></a>
+### 2.1- Input data <a name="input"></a>

 Interarrival times between order arrivals are modeled to be generated according to an exponential process with regional arrival rates (refer to Fig. 1).
 This is a convenient assumption because the earliest arrival will be distributed according to another exponential distribution whose mean is the sum of all regional arrival rates.
-However, to ease implementation, we assume an overall exponential distrubiton where orders arrive every three hours.
+However, to ease implementation, we assume an overall exponential distribution where orders arrive every three hours.

 When an order arrives into the system, its origin, destination, pickup time and size must be generated.
 This is done with the process described below.